watem-sedem/watem-sedem/docs/choices.rst

 The keys in every force routing section are `from col`, `from row`, `target col` and `target row`.
 These are integer values representing the location of source and target pixel in the raster.
 See :ref:`here <forcedroutingdata>` for more information on the input variables for forced routing.
-More information about the raster coordinates and the orientation of rows and columns can be found:ref:`here <gridcoordinates>`.
+More information about the raster coordinates and the orientation of rows and columns can be found in :ref:`the section on grid coordinates <gridcoordinates>`.

 .. _riverrouting: